nicolaihenriksen/CommunityToolkit.DependencyInjection/README.md

 to be fast and effective.
 However, it does the job for the example I have provided, and showcases what the desired end result should be.

 ## Known issues
+- [ ] Naming is hard!
+Proposals for better named types are always welcome!
 - [ ] The `HostBuilderExtensions.UseSourceGeneratedDefaultConstructors()` does not work as desired.
 Kind of a "chicken and the egg" problem.
-  - Current work around is to use `HostBuilderExtensions.BuildWithSourceGeneratedDefaultConstructors()` (effectively replacing the `.Build()` call) instead which deviates for the standard way of using the `IHostBuilder`.
+  - Current workaround is to use `HostBuilderExtensions.BuildWithSourceGeneratedDefaultConstructors()` instead (effectively replacing the `.Build()` call), which deviates from the standard way of using the `IHostBuilder`.
 - [ ] The code assumes all services should be pulled from the "root scope" of the DI container.
 - [ ] The code assumes there is only ever one instance of the required services.